 Are you really and entrepreneur?

 This in contrast to someone that is a freelancer is normally working for themselves with a limited risk involved.
-The freelancer is the production and the logistics arm all within one individual and with the risk based solely on their production or not.
-A freelancer normally does not have a investment other than time in the process.
+The freelancer is the production and the logistics arm all within one individual and with the risk-based solely on their production or not.
+A freelancer normally does not have an investment other than time in the process.
 I look at these statements and still don’t find the defining difference and so I looked deeper.

 So there are elements of risk that go beyond self and a perception of Leadership that really are core to who an Entrepreneur is.
 I would also say that they think differently because of being risk takers, would it also be true that they are more disciplined and more dedicated than others?
 Ahhhh now my trip down the rabbit hole was getting enjoyable.
 Those things were what made Successful entrepreneurs.
 Because you could take risks and be a leader, but if you did not have the endurance to get through failures and setbacks, you still might have called yourself an entrepreneur, but I doubt that looking back through history, we would never associate those that lived the dream, but then gave up, as truly successful.

-Oh and I am open to have input as well, because it seems somewhat elusive this term entrepreneur, but I am sure that we can define it better if we look at it more closely.
+Oh and I am open to having input as well because it seems somewhat elusive this term entrepreneur, but I am sure that we can define it better if we look at it more closely.

-And my moto has always been Enhancing Entrepreneurial Heroes - but I think I need to broaden that, because I really want to help all small business people, weather they are marketing, logistics, sales, or service provider.
-Regardless of how you think of yourself, if you are helping grow your community, I want to help you grow as well - that is Heroes helping Heroes.
+And my motto has always been Enhancing Entrepreneurial Heroes – but I think I need to broaden that because I really want to help all small business people, whether they are marketing, logistics, sales, or service provider.
+Regardless of how you think of yourself, if you are helping grow your community, I want to help you grow as well – that is Heroes Helping Heroes.
 502-777-7892